 I checked the tide chart.
 The curve of the graph would reach its nadir at 8:55 p.m.
-The point directly across from where I was now would be at 11:00 p.m.
+The point on the chart directly across from where I was now would be at 11:00 p.m.
 I’d be aground for four-and-a-half hours.

 I heard a rattle on the cabintop that suggested the boat hadn’t stopped moving.
 I used my dowel as a plumb bob again.
 The list had doubled.
 With the bottom of the door lined up with the dowel, the top of the door was 2″ from its top, a list of about 5 degrees [delete: to starboard].

 By the time BONZO came to rest, the top of the door was now 3″ from the dowel, a 7-degree list.
 While there were patches of flatter ground all around, the hull had settled in a bit of a gully in the sand.
 It may have been that the last of the current, seeking out the lowest ground, took BONZO with it.